FoxTail389/hangman/README.md

 # Animal Hangman
 This my animal hangman.
-Follow the link on the left to play it.
+Follow the link in the description to play it.
 It was built in Elm and converted to HTML